www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

 ## GraphQL

 Greenhouse Onboarding only supports [GraphQL](http://graphql.org/); we do not have a traditional REST API.
-We made the decision to use GraphQL because it allows us you to:
+We made the decision to use GraphQL because it allows you to:

 * Increase throughput by requesting only the data you are interested in.
 * Use introspection to know precisely what our schema looks like.
 Tools like